raccoon-hands/webpage-description-generator/README.txt

    The csv file must contain the column "Tool URL" which contains the URLs.
    The csv file must contain the columns "Short Description", "Long Description", "Rollover Description".

-(The directory is named "webscraper")
 --------------------------------------------------------------------------------------------------------

 5. OPTIONAL There is a test.csv already in the directory.
-If you want to check that everything works before you start with your actual .csv, then you can run run_this_program.py and type test.csv when prompted. (no quotation marks) This should populate the long description, short description and rollover description columns of test.csv with appropriate description data, except for:
+If you want to check that everything works before you start with your actual file, then you can run run_this_program.py from IDLE and type test.csv when prompted. (no quotation marks)
+This should populate the long description, short description and rollover description columns of test.csv with appropriate description data, except for:

 https://en-gb.facebook.com/ - Usually cannot be scraped (very rarely it may succeed though)

-https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List - github pages cannot be accurately described by GPT
+https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List - github pages cannot be accurately described by this tool

 https://www.thinkuknow.co.uk/- bad SSL certificate, script should give an error message but continue to run.